yodrew/darkroomretreat/manuscript/hygiene.md

 The organism is concerned with overall function and efficiency.
 Normal capacity is generalized and adapts to a variety of situations.
 It is natural, but takes some getting used to after a lifetime of faking it.

 This idea contradicts our perversely moralized perspective.
-How shocking to discover that years of hard work on oneself accomplish little compared to doing nearly nothing for a few weeks in darkness; that our efforts make us fake; that our pride in them keeps us stuck.
+How shocking to discover that years of hard work on oneself accomplish little compared to doing nearly nothing for a few days in darkness; that our efforts make us fake; that our pride in them keeps us stuck.

 This is the hardest lesson I have learned about darkness.
 With every new breakthrough I had in darkness, I would experience a corresponding loss of function.
 It confused me for years and began to scare me.
 Abilities I counted upon, that I always had, suddenly disappeared.
 Retreating seemed like it was backfiring.